sachabruttin/CosmosDbExplorer/README.md

 - or -

-Download the lastest version from [releases](https://github.com/sachabruttin/CosmosDbExplorer/releases) and unzip it.
+Download the latest version from [releases](https://github.com/sachabruttin/CosmosDbExplorer/releases) and unzip it.
 Run `CosmosDbExplorer.exe`.

 ## How to Start